volynsal/Technical-Analysis/README.md

 pip3 install numpy
 ```

 My API Key is provided if you are interesting in cloning the repository and trying out some test calls, but please keep in mind the API is capped at 5 calls per minute.
+To get around this, I use the time library to pause execution while looping through a tuple of tickers.

 For any questions or concerns, please contact volynsal@gmail.com.